gobiernodigitalmonterrey/gdmty-django-scian/README.rst

 ============
-django-scian
+cat_scian
 ============

-django-scian is a Django app to get a SCIAN Catalog.
+gdmty-django-scian is a Django app to get a SCIAN Catalog.

 Quick start